 Can you find the prohibited items in the bags above?

-- Do people improve much with training at detecting threats?
+- With practice, do people improve much at detecting banned items?

 - How much do people improve?